DrSCS

 Motivation

-subpopulations of cells harbouring different genomic aberration.
-Diversity and heterogeneity within a tumour is a considerable cause of treatment failure and relapse, since subclonal cell populations may be resistant to treatment and therefore progress.
-Effective treatment should target all subpopulations, or evolve with the tumour to adapt as new clones become dominant.
-Uncovering the genetic makeup and evolutionary history of each tumour and linking these molecular alterations to the chances of reatment success is thus key to developing targeted therapies.
+During tumor progression, cancers may evolve into a complex system of heterogeneous subpopulations of cells harbouring different genomic aberration.
+Diversity and heterogeneity within a tumor is a considerable cause of treatment failure and relapse, since subclonal cell populations may be resistant to treatment and therefore progress.
+Effective treatment should target all subpopulations, or evolve with the tumor to adapt as new clones become dominant.
+Uncovering the genetic makeup and evolutionary history of each tumor and linking these molecular alterations to the chances of reatment success is thus key to developing targeted therapies.

 Proposed Approach / Solution